santisoler/2023-mutmut-slides/slides.md

 or

-> "When a metric becomes a goal, it stops being a metric"
+> "When a metric becomes a goal, it's no longer a metric"

 ---